nmrs-nigeria/nmrs-reporting/README.md

 This module provides the following configuration for all report:
 * Line listing and other reports
-* It alos requires the latest medatamodule
+* It also requires the latest medatamodule